KcPele/codeBlog/src/pages/posts/001-first-post.md

 - Code
 ---

-Welcome to Code Blog, I hope you enjoyed our content, Welcome to Code Blog, I hope you enjoyed our content
+Welcome to Code Blog, I hope you will enjoy our content,<strong> Welcome to Code Blog, I hope you enjoy our content </strong>